Which service(s) at UCL are right for me?§

 Kathleen is intended for multi-node jobs (using e.g. MPI) and went into service in Feb 2020 as a replacement for Grace.
 We recommend using Kathleen if you intend to use more than 36 cores per job.
 See Kathleen.

-Thomas is the UK's Tier 2 Materials and Molecular Modelling Hub.
+Young is the UK's Tier 2 Materials and Molecular Modelling Hub, and replacement for Thomas.
 It is accessible by members of partner institutions and relevant consortia, and is for materials and molecular modelling work only.
 It has separate access procedures from UCL's central clusters.
 Access is managed by a Point of Contact from the relevant institution or consortia, not by Research Computing.
-See Thomas.
+See Young.

 Michael is an extension to the UCL-hosted Hub for Materials and Molecular Modelling, an EPSRC-funded Tier 2 system providing large scale computation to UK researchers; and delivers computational capability for the Faraday Institution, a national institute for electrochemical energy storage science and technology.
 Access is managed by a Point of Contact from the Faraday Institution, not by Research Computing.
 See Michael.